browserengineering/book/book/glossary.md

 *Decode*: converting from a compressed format for a resource (such as an an image) into a simpler format in memory (such as a bitmap).

+*Device pixel ratio*: the ratio between the screen pixel resolution and a "typical" screen (defined as the pixel resolution of a 90's CRT).

 *Display list*: A sequence of graphics commands explaining how to draw a web page to a computer screen.